Benchmark's Child & Family Support Services Team leads our three House Communities as a way to strengthen bonds.

 House Community Events

-Throughout the school year, House Community events are held featuring various themes and including activities that focus on “soft skills” (e.g. attitude, communication, creative thinking, work ethic, teamwork, and critical thinking) along with friendly House Cup competitions.
+Throughout the school year, House Mornings and Fun Fridays feature different themes and include activities that focus on "soft skills" (such as attitude, communication, creative thinking, work ethic, teamwork, and critical thinking) along with friendly House Cup competitions.

-These events focus on building relationships among students of various ages and also on building an awareness of themselves.
+These events build relationships among students across age groups and help students build an awareness of themselves.
 They also serve as great platforms for promoting messages and continuing the conversations we have begun with smaller groups of students in class meetings.

 All the events include activities such as discussions, games, reading books together, and leading community service projects.